G-Core/product-documentation/documentation/cdn/troubleshooting/gcore-error-status-codes.md

 </thead>
 <tbody>
 <tr>
-<td style="text-align: left">1.
-The CDN resource is currently disabled.</td>
+<td style="text-align: left">The CDN resource is currently disabled.</td>
 <td style="text-align: left">CDN resources have two states: “Enabled” and “Disabled.” <br>Disabled resources are inactive from your end and will not function.</td>
 <td style="text-align: left">Navigate to the CDN resource settings and <a href="https://gcore.com/docs/cdn/cdn-resource-options/general/suspend-a-cdn-resource-automatically-or-manually" target="_blank">turn on the resource</a>.</td>
 </tr>
 <tr>
-<td style="text-align: left">2.
-The current resource security settings limit access for a user.</td>
+<td style="text-align: left">The current resource security settings limit access for a user.</td>
 <td style="text-align: left">You may have restricted access to content delivered via CDN to some users.</td>
 <td style="text-align: left">Determine which parameter (Referrer, Country, IP, User agent) is causing the user receiving error 403 to be blocked, and disable it according to the <a href="https://gcore.com/docs/cdn/cdn-resource-options/security/control-access-to-the-content-with-country-referrer-ip-and-user-agents-policies" target="_blank">guide</a>.<br><br><b>Example</b>: If you set the Country restriction to Angola and the user with error 403 is located there, you should remove this setting.</td>
 </tr>